-Samuel D. Hodge, Jr. is a professor at Temple University where he teaches both law and anatomy.
-He also serves as a mediator/arbitrator for the Dispute Resolution Institute in Philadelphia.
+Samuel D. Hodge, Jr. is a mediator/ arbitrator with the Dispute Resolution Institute and a professor at Temple University where he teaches both law and anatomy.

-Sam is also a seasoned litigator who enjoys an AV preeminent rating and has been named a Top Lawyer in Pennsylvania on multiple occasions.
+As a seasoned litigator he enjoyed an AV preeminent rating and has been named a Top Lawyer in Pennsylvania on multiple occasions.

 He is considered one of the most popular continuing legal education instructors in the country and